Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   the encryption.
 Encryption metadata set by blobxfer (or the Azure Storage .NET/Java client library) should not be modified or blobs may be unrecoverable.
+- Local files can be encrypted by blobxfer and stored in Azure Files and, correspondingly, remote files on Azure File shares can be decrypted by blobxfer as long as the metdata portions remain in-tact.
+- Keys for AES256 block cipher are generated on a per-blob basis.
+These keys are encrypted using RSAES-OAEP.
 - MD5 for both the pre-encrypted and encrypted version of the file is stored in blob metadata.
 Rsync-like synchronization is still supported transparently with encrypted blobs.